Strykeros/carousel-component/README.md

 4. Click on **Clone from URL** and select your desired location, where you want to clone the project;
 5. When the cloning has been finished you will be greeted with another window, that will ask you - "*Would you like to open the cloned repository?*".
 Click on the **open** button.
 6. Done!

+Starting the project:

+1. In the cloned project, that is opened with Visual Studio Code, at the top of the window, click on **Terminal** and then select **New Terminal**;
+2. A new terminal window should pop up.
+In the terminal, type `npm run serve`;
+3. Once you see a log in the terminal that says `Project is running at http://localhost:3000/`, open your preferred browser, and in the URL address bar, type in **http://localhost:3000/**.
+4. Done!